DataBiosphere/azul/CONTRIBUTING.rst

   Both are acceptable.
 We weigh the cost of extending the scope of our current work against the impact of perpetuating a problem.
 If we decide to make the section compliant, we do so in a separate commit.
-That commit should not introduce semantic changes and it should precede the commit that resovles the issue.
+That commit should not introduce semantic changes and it should precede the commit that resolves the issue.

 * We generally use top-down ordering of artifacts within a module or script.